msimecek/Chatbot-Student-Workshop/README.md

 It¨s good to have a basic understanding of how web applications work and how are they built.

 For reading documentation, finding solutions to problems in development and programming in general it is better to know **English**.
 This workshop is in English.
-You'll find some screen captures in Czech as it was originally designed by [@msimecek](https://github.com/msimecek).
+You'll find some screen captures in Czech as it was originally designed in Czech.

 ## Output